 What Are Intent-based Application Services Used For?

-Intent-based application services can include but not limited to load balancing, security, analytics, web application firewall and service mesh.
+Intent-based application services can include but not limited to load balancing, security, analytics, web application firewall and container ingress.
 A software load balancer is the most common application.
 To be intent-based (declarative) instead of input-driven (imperative), load balancers should be designed around the following principles:

 • Multi-Cloud: An intent-based load balancer should be able to provide services across all environments including bare metal, VMs or containers whether they are deployed in on-prem data centers or cloud environments (public clouds like AWS, Azure, GCP or private clouds like OpenStack).